 Is There a Shortage of HVAC Technicians?

 Experienced HVAC technicians are increasingly sought after because of an industry shortage of labor.
-This shortage is because of several things, like a higher rate of retirement and competition from other industries.
+This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
 There are also more young people seeking college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?